The strong Atiyah and L\"uck approximation conjectures for one-relator groups: -regular Sylvester rank functions

 \subsection{Sylvester rank functions}

-The notions of Sylvester matrix rank function $\rk$ and Sylvester module rank function (on finitely presented modules) $\dim$ were introduced in \cite{Mlc}, and to learn more about its properties in our setting one can consult \cite[Section 5]{Ja17surv}.
+The notions of Sylvester matrix rank function $\rk$ and Sylvester module rank function (on finitely presented modules) $\dim$ were introduced in \cite{Mlc}, and to learn more about their properties in our setting one can consult \cite[Section 5]{Ja17surv}.

 Let $R$ be a ring.
 A {\bf Sylvester matrix rank function} $\rk$ on $R$ is a function that assigns a non-negative real number to each matrix over $R$ and satisfies the following conditions. \begin{enumerate} \item [(SMat1)] $\rk(M)=0$ if $M$ is any zero matrix and $\rk(1)=1$; \item [(SMat2)] $\rk(M_1M_2) \le \min\{\rk(M_1), \rk(M_2)\}$ for any matrices $M_1$ and $M_2$ which can be multiplied; \item[(SMat3)] $\rk\left ( \right ) = \rk(M_1) + \rk(M_2)$ for any matrices $M_1$ and $M_2$; \item[(SMat4)] $\rk \left ( \right ) \ge \rk(M_1) + \rk(M_2)$ for any matrices $M_1$, $M_2$ and $M_3$ of appropriate sizes. \end{enumerate} Observe that over a von Neumann regular ring the notion of Sylvester matrix rank function coincides with the notion of pseudo-rank function that appears in \cite{Gdr}, and hence it is determined by its values on elements.